ropensci/EDIutils/README.md

 organizational unit, “identifier” the series, and “revision” the version (e.g. “edi.100.2” is version “2” of data package “edi.100”).

+### Authentication

+Authentication is required by data evaluation and upload functions, and to access user audit logs and services.
+Contact EDI for an account
+<support@environmentaldatainitiative.org>.
+Authenticate with `login()`
+function.

 ### Search and Access Data

 The repository search service is a standard deployment of Apache Solr